hashxim/hconMD/Work_MD/The Second Brain.md

 Opposite of heavy lifts is slow burns.
 Main idea is we have list of projects and all are on slow burner.
 So instead of doing a big project one at a time, I am doing all the 10 projects in very small amounts and so integrating it together would be easy.

 ## Principle 6: Start with Abundance
  When you have to create anything or write anything or presentation, you dont start with blank page.
 You must have collected notes or sources over time and this is called abundance.
-You just need to search for the keyword and
+You just need to search for the keyword and it will give you results from notes you have taken or annotated or read or saved.

+## Principle 7: Intermediate Packets

 [Note#Footer|Footer]